 Our newest initiative will address waste created by construction and demolition activities within Calgary.

 As it stands now, more than 90% of this waste is being taken to the landfills.
 A lot of these materials are raw and are easily recyclable, yet they are not being diverted from landfills properly.
-In a project led by our Campaign Manager, Trecia Kilback, a fourth year Schulich construction engineering student, she found that from one construction site approximately 472 tonnes of waste (e.g. steel, wood, drywall, asphalt, concrete) was produced.
+In a project led by our Campaign Manager, Trecia Kilback, Schulich construction engineering graduate, she found that from one construction site approximately 472 tonnes of waste (e.g. steel, wood, drywall, asphalt, concrete) was produced.
 Thankfully the company in this study commissioned a waste management provider to sort the materials and recycle it and was able to recycle 93% of the materials.

 Many countries in Europe (e.g. U.K, Netherlands, France) have a law in place that mandate new constructions to divert min 75% of their waste.
 Nova Scotia is a province that has enforced a similar law.
 Thinking of all the projects in Calgary, and the waste that is produced but is sent to the landfill this team plans to encourage change within our city.